 – Once logged in, select the “Send & Receive” button in the top right of your screen.

-– First, you will need to choose “Send” as per our example below.
-The “Receive” option here will provide me with the Bitcoin wallet address to receive crypto.
+– First, you must choose “Send” as per our example below.
+The “Receive” option here will give me the Bitcoin wallet address to receive crypto.

-– Enter the amount you would like to send next to the “$” symbol, or choose “Send all“.
+– Enter the amount you want to send next to the “$” symbol or choose “Send all“.
 To change between crypto and dollar value, click the double arrows.

-– In the “To” field, enter the Wallet Address you would like to send crypto to or the Email Address if you’re sending via email.
+– In the “To” field, enter the Wallet Address you want to send crypto to or the Email Address if you’re sending via email.

 – Adding a note is optional.